catlikeflyer/2023-projects2learn/README.md

 # 2023 Tech Projects to learn.
 Learning roadmap for different tech stacks and IT areas for 2023.
 Boost your skills using public and open-source resources.
-Learn everything with 1 hour/day in around 10 weeks.
+Build projects and learn by doing.
+Employ different tech stacks to attack the same challenge or problem.

 ## Suggested resources/courses before starting
 - [FreeCodeCamp](https://www.freecodecamp.org/): They have a variety of programming and coding courses.
 You can learn everything from HTML, CSS, JavaScript, Python, Java, C++, C#, PHP, SQL, and more.
 They also have a lot of projects to practice your skills and issue certificates.